-Good Divorce Week, an awareness raising campaign by Family Law member organisation Resolution, runs from 28 November to 2 December.
-Hatch Brenner Solicitor and Divorce specialist Richard Dilks, a member of Resolution and a trained Resolution collaborative lawyer, is a supporter of ‘No Fault Divorce’.
-The introduction of a no fault divorce system would allow couples who wish to divorce to do so without having to point the finger of blame.
+Good Divorce Week, an awareness-raising campaign by Family Law member organisation Resolution, runs from 28 November to 2 December.
+Hatch Brenner' Family Law team of Divorce specialists and members of Resolution and trained Resolution collaborative lawyers, are supporters of ‘No Fault Divorce’.
+The introduction of a no-fault divorce system would allow couples who wish to divorce to do so without having to point the finger of blame.

 Many clients who are seeking a divorce will fall into one of three categories.
 Firstly, there are those who have found that their relationship has come to a natural end and wish to divorce amicably.
 Secondly, there are those who have clear grounds for divorce but wish to separate amicably.
 Thirdly, there are those who have clear grounds for divorce and feel strongly that they should set out in detail how the behaviour of the other party has caused the end of the relationship.